-After data analysis, we ﬁnd out that for numeric values: (budget, popularity, runtime, vote_average, vote_count), budget has highest correlation with revenue, vote_count has the second highest correlation with revenue and popularity is the third.
+After data analysis, we ﬁnd out that for numeric values: (budget, popularity, runtime, vote_average, vote_count), the budget has the highest correlation with revenue, vote_count has the second-highest correlation with revenue and popularity is the third.

-For non-numeric value, we analyze genres, release month, actor, and ﬁnd that for genres, science ﬁction category has the highest average revenue and relatively high frequency; Adventure is the second highest average revenue and high frequency; And drama has the least average revenue and also lowest frequency.
-We also ﬁnd that there is almost no correlaiton between release month of ﬁlm and its revenue.
-For the famousness of actor, we ﬁnd that popular actors who act in more movies tend to earn higher revenue.
+For non-numeric value, we analyze genres, release month, actor, and ﬁnd that for genres, the science ﬁction category has the highest average revenue and relatively high frequency; Adventure is the second-highest average revenue and high frequency, And the drama has the least average revenue and also lowest frequency.
+We also ﬁnd that there is almost no correlation between the release month of ﬁlm and its revenue.
+For the famousness of the actor, we ﬁnd that popular actors who act in more movies tend to earn higher revenue.

 In conclusion, we think that in order to guarantee the revenue of a movie, the company should spend more budget and also increase advertising in order to increase potential vote_count.
 And though speciﬁc genres tend to predict higher revenue, companies should avoid making ﬁlms of only high proﬁtable genres.
 Revenue, although represents the degree of success to some extent, is not everything after all.